nathanbraun/nathanbraun-com/content/hs.md

   mostly well known

-So I can talk about my experience, what's worked for me and what I wish I'd differently or known when I was in HS, but your mileage may vary.
+So I can talk about my experience, what's worked for me and what I wish I'd done differently or known when I was in HS, but your mileage may vary.

 Will start with quick overview on my background then we can branch out to whatever you guys think would be most helpful.